Overview

 If is a chain complex, its homology groups are defined as

 Elements of is called cycles, and elements of are called boundaries.
-If is a chain map, we defined the induced homomorphism by
+If is a chain map, we define the induced homomorphism by

 for a cycle .
 We often write for .